AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/installation.md

 While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [Create a Program and a Pipeline,](create-program.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.

+* [Understanding Programs and Program Types](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/understand-program-types.html) - Start here to understanding the differences between live and sandbox programs.
+* [Site Templates](/help/sites-cloud/administering/site-creation/site-templates.md) - If you would like to know more about the structure of site templates and how they are used to create sites, refer to this document.
 * [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/onboarding-concepts/cloud-manager-introduction.html) - If you would like more details on Cloud Manager's features, you may want to directly consult the in-depth technical docs.
-* [Site Templates](/help/sites-cloud/administering/site-creation/site-templates.md) - If you would like to know more about the structure of site templates and how they are used to create sites, refer to this document.